ThisisPatientEngagementcontent

 • Your symptoms do not get better.

-• You are feeling overwhelmed by your symptoms.
+• You feel overwhelmed by your symptoms.

 Get help right away if: